 Axial (Full-Range) Speakers and Component Speaker Systems

-Axial (Full-Range) Speakers: Axial full range speakers are single units with more than one inbuilt sound components.
+Axial (Full-Range) Speakers: Axial full range speakers are single units with more than one inbuilt sound component.
 That means that a 2 way speaker has two components accounting for all the audio frequencies and sound direction, while a 4 way speaker has four.

 It’s also the reason why a 2 way speaker is known as a co-axial speaker, while 3 way and 4 way speakers are tri-and quad-axial.